Mystery Science Theater 3000: Reactions by those parodied

 The reactions of those parodied by MST3K have been mixed.
 Some notable negative reactions include that of Sandy Frank, who held the rights to several Gamera films parodied on the show.
-He said he was "intensely displeased" by the mockery directed at him.
-(The crew once sang the "Sandy Frank Song", which said that Frank was "the source of all our pain", "thinks that people come from trees", Steven Spielberg "won't return his calls", and implied that he was too lazy to make his own films.)
+He said he was "intensely displeased" by the mockery directed at him (such as calling Frank "the source of all our pain" and implying that he was too lazy to make his own films.)
 Because of this, Frank reportedly refused to allow the shows to be rebroadcast once MST3Ks rights ran out.
-However, this may in fact be a rumor, as other rumors indicate that the Gamera films distribution rights prices were increased beyond what Best Brains could afford as a result of the show's success.
+However, this may in fact be a rumor, as other rumors indicate that the Gamera films' distribution rights prices were increased beyond what Best Brains could afford as a result of the show's success.
 According to Shout!
-Factory, the Japanese movie studio Kadokawa Pictures were so horrified with MST3K's treatment of five Gamera films that they refused to let Shout release the episodes on home video.
+Factory, the Japanese movie studio Kadokawa Pictures were so horrified with MST3Ks treatment of five Gamera films that they refused to let Shout release the episodes on home video.
 Brian Ward (one of the members of Shout!
 Factory) explained to fans on the forums of the official Shout!
 Factory website that they tried their best to convince them, but "the Japanese take their Gamera films very seriously and do not appreciate them being mocked".
 However, eventually Shout was able to clear the episodes for a special 2011 release due to the rights in North America shifting away from the Japanese to another North American entity that had no such qualms.

 Kevin Murphy has said that Joe Don Baker wanted to "beat up" the writers of the show for the relentless riffing Baker received during Mitchell.
 Murphy later stated that Baker probably meant it in a joking manner, although Mike Nelson has said that he had deliberately avoided encountering Baker while the two happened to be staying at the same hotel.
 Jeff Lieberman, director of Squirm, was also quite angry at the MST3K treatment of his film.